bytetorrent-plus/bytetorrent-plus/README.md

 You can find [bytetorrent-plus docker image](https://hub.docker.com/r/libtorrent/bytetorrent) on [Docker Hub](https://hub.docker.com/)

 ###### Start ByteTorrent-Plus
+Replace $path with the docker working path.
+Replace $bytetrade_id with your ByteTrade Account ID.
+Replace $priv_key with the private key of your ByteTrade account.
+If you do not have a ByteTrade account yet, please refer to the Section 1 of this article about how to get one.

 ```
 sudo docker run -itd --net=host -v $path:/opt/run libtorrent/bytetorrent -f log -s download/
 -m torrent/ -i $bytetrade_id -p $priv_key -t http://18.140.32.93:16969/